Davies, Ch 5: Interpretation

 a.
 Though interpretation applies to all kinds of art (paintings, sculpture, movies)

 b.
-And includes performances of works of art (a different sort of interpretation)
+And includes performances of works of art, which are themselves a type of interpretation

 a.
-“For works of art correctly identified, usually the range of plausible interpretations is not unlimited”
+Davies: “For works of art correctly identified, usually the range of plausible interpretations is not unlimited”

 a.
 Interpretations must correctly identify the work and its basic contents and the interpretation must be answerable to them

 b.
 Example of mistaken interpretation:

 i.
 18th century poem says “the stars were terrific on the night when Oscar came”